-b) Forms Required for Probate
+b) Forms Required for Probate (as of October 1, 2022)

 - i.
-Request for Probate of Will (Form 74A), with cover page (Form 4C); - ii.
+Request for Probate (Form 74A), with cover page (Form 4C); - ii.
 Inventory and Valuation of the Property of the Deceased (Form 74B); - iii.
-Affidavit in Support of Request for Probate (Form 74C); - iv.
-Executed original will and codicil(s).
-(Note: The court requires two copies of the will in addition to the original.
+Proof of death of the deceased.
+Rule 74.01(3) provides the documents that establish proof of death under Rule 74 and include a certificate of death issued under The Vital Statistics Act or its equivalent from another jurisdiction, a certificate of death issued by a practising physician, a statement of death issued by a funeral director licensed to practise in any Province or Territory of Canada, a presumption of death order made under The Presumption of Death and Declaration of Absence Act or its equivalent from another jurisdiction, or such other evidence of death that the court may require.
+A notarized copy of a certificate of death is not acceptable. - iv.
+Executed original will and codicil(s) except as permitted under 74.02(3).(Note: The court requires two copies of the will in addition to the original.
 Do not include photocopies of the Affidavit of Execution); - v.
-Affidavit of Execution of Will or Codicil (Form 74F); - vi.
-Renunciation of Probate or of Administration with the Will Annexed (Form 740), if required; - vii.
-Affidavit of Plight and Finding (for interlineations) (Form 74G), if required; - viii.
-Two original forms of Probate (Form 74J), (leaving date and judge's name blank); and - ix.
-One cover page for Probate (called a "backer" by the court).
+Affidavit of Execution (Form 74D); - vi.
+Renunciation of Probate or Letters of Administration with Will Annexed (Form 74N), if required; - vii.
+Affidavit of Condition (for interlineations or alterations, see Rule 74.02(11) and expanded comments in 2(b)(vii) below) (Form 74E), if required; - viii.
+Two original forms of Grant of Probate (Form 74F), (leaving date and judge's name blank); and - ix.
+One cover page for Grant of Probate (called a "backer" by the court).